 Were any process concerns highlighted to the ICG by participants in the proposal development process?

 Yes.
-A message from Richard Hill to the ICG dated 8 January 2015 claimed that “when it was clear that there was not full consensus, the co-chairs of the IETF group that prepared the proposal declared that rough consensus had been achieved.
+A message from Richard Hill to the ICG dated 8 January 2015 claimed that “when it was clear that there was not full consensus, the co-chairs of the IETF group who prepared the proposal declared that rough consensus had been achieved.
 However, the co-chairs did not provide a justification for their decision.”

 If so, were input/comments the ICG received directly shared with the operational community?
 Were they considered or addressed by the operational community?
 How were they considered or addressed?

-The comments were shared with the IANAPLAN list on January 19, 2014.
-There was extensive discussion on the list, some of which expressed the view that a justification had already been supplied by means of the shepherd’s writeup or some messages from the WG chairs.
-One reviewer of the proposal (MM) could not find any message that clearly provided the requested justification.
-Nevertheless, on January 26 Jari Arkko proposed to “produce an informal explanation of the process that helps provide visibility to people at large about what happened in the development of the IETF proposal from IANAPLAN WG.”
-This response suggests that the problem is not the absence of a justification but the challengers’ lack of understanding of IETF process.
+The comments were shared with the IANAPLAN list on January 19, 2014, as well as earlier in the IETF process.
+Over time, there has been extensive discussion on the list, some of which expressed the view that a justification had already been supplied by means of the shepherd’s writeup or and other messages on the list.
+Decisions by working group chairs in the IETF generally do not include point-by-point summary of the discussion, but rather make conclusions about the state of community opinion, which itself is available as mailing list archives and meeting minutes.
+Similarly, in this case there is no single message that documents the rationale.

+On January 26 Jari Arkko promised to “produce an informal explanation of the process that helps provide visibility to people at large about what happened in the development of the IETF proposal from IANAPLAN WG.”
+This response suggests that the problem is not the absence of a justification but, on the part of the challengers, perhaps a lack of understanding of IETF process, or disagreement with that process.
 For more about this, see the discussion under question 4.

 How did the community define consensus in its community process?